reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 (Note that the official tutorial uses Maven, instead of Gradle.)

 ## Issues
+### Base Path is Not Working

+    spring.data.rest.base-path=/api

+This only works on the Spring Boot whose version is below 2.0.

+    server.servlet.context-path=/api

+Use this instead for 2.X version.

 ### Failed to configure a DataSource

     Failed to configure a DataSource: 'url' attribute is not specified and no embedded datasource could be configured.